Tom Parry (politician)

-Thomas Henry Parry, DSO, DL (1881 – 8 October 1939) was a Welsh Liberal politician, lawyer and soldier.
+Thomas Henry Parry, DSO, DL (1881 – 8 October 1939) was a Welsh Liberal Party politician, lawyer and soldier.

 Date of birth

-One usually reliable source shows Parry's date of birth as 21 April 1878, however The Times newspaper in its obituary of Parry reported he was aged 58 at death making his date of birth 1881.
-This is also the date given in the publication Who was Who.
-This date seems the more likely as it was reported at the time Parry was adopted as the Liberal candidate for the 1913 Flint Boroughs by-election that he was aged 32 years.
+The Times in its obituary of Parry reported he was aged 58 at death making his date of birth 1881.
+This is also the date given in the publication Who Was Who.
+It was reported at the time Parry was adopted as the Liberal candidate for the 1913 Flint Boroughs by-election that he was aged 32 years.
 His age at death was also given as 58 years in the Law Journal.

 Birth and education

 Parry was born in Mold in Flintshire the son of Thomas Parry JP.
 He was educated at University College, Aberystwyth and Christ's College, Cambridge where he received his MA and LL.B degrees with honours.

 Law and the Army

 Parry was called to the Bar at the Inner Temple and practised as a member of Chester and North Wales Circuit.
 At the outbreak of the First World War, Parry enlisted and was a subaltern in the 5th Royal Welch Fusiliers, Territorials.
 He served in the European theatre, Gallipoli, Egypt and Palestine between 1914 and 1919.
 He was wounded at Suvla Bay and hospitalised in Cairo.
 By the time of his injury at Suvla, where he also contracted frostbite, Parry had risen to the rank of captain.
 He was also wounded three times in action in Gaza, by which time he had risen to the rank of major, in which conflict he won the Distinguished Service Order in 1917.
 For his bravery in other actions Parry was mentioned in dispatches and won the Order of the Nile.

 After the war, Parry continued to be associated with the Royal Welch Fusiliers.
 By November 1918 he had achieved the rank of major, by May 1919 he had risen to the rank of colonel, and by August 1919 he was lieutenant-colonel.
 He ended up lieutenant-colonel commanding the 5/6 Royal Welch Fusiliers and was Military Member of the Flintshire Territorial Force Association.